 Your deposit protection obligations don't end with paying the deposit to us.
 You also need to serve the Prescribed Information within 30 days, or you could be penalised between one and three times the amount of the deposit.

-Prescribed Information is a specific set of information relating to a tenancy, which you're legally obliged to provide to your tenants.
+Prescribed Information (or Required Information if you’re letting a property in Wales) is a specific set of information relating to a tenancy, which you're legally obliged to provide to your tenants.
 You must serve your tenants with the Prescribed Information within 30 days of the agent/landlord receiving the deposit.

 Do I need to provide a copy of the DPS Terms and Conditions with the Prescribed Information?

 If you're using our Custodial scheme, you must provide a copy of our Custodial terms and conditions with the Prescribed Information to your tenants under the Housing (Tenancy Deposits) Prescribed Information Order 2007.
 You can download our Custodial terms and conditions here.

 Where can I download the Prescribed Information form?